Saint Fina

 ~for Valerie

-Fina was born during a solar eclipse.
-As darkness swallowed the afternoon in the town of San Gimignano, Fina crowned, a swirl of hair pushing forth.
-The midwife held a warm compress against the mother’s widening portal.
-The baby was coming fast and a bad tear would ensure an early death.
 Eyeing the darkening sky, the midwife barked commands.
 Stop.
 Breathe.
 Push.
 Stop.
-When a ring of light appeared around the black hole where the sun had been, the midwife quelled the urge to run.
+When a bright ring of light encircled the hole where the sun had been, the midwife quelled the urge to run.
 She was here to catch a baby.
 Whispering a prayer for her children, the midwife sunk into a squat and ordered the mother to push.
 Fina slipped out without a sound.

-Though the room was dim, the midwife couldn’t help but notice that Fina’s eyes stayed open through the gory process of birth.
-Even when wiping away the greasy wax of childbirth - a vigorous rubdown that normally made newborns shriek purple - Fina stared, her eyes transfixed on the rafters.
-It was as if there was something up there only she could see.
-Handing the freshly-scrubbed babe to the mother, the midwife stepped outside to settle her heart, which wobbled like the jelly she made from boiled hooves.
-The temperature outside made her shiver, when just a few hours ago it was too warm.
-No shrieking gulls or barking dogs, clopping horses or scraped pots.
+Even in dimmed light, the midwife noticed Fina’s eyes stayed wide open through the messy process of birth.
+When the she wiped away the greasy wax of childbirth - a vigorous rubdown that normally made newborns shriek purple - the baby stared upward, her eyes transfixed on the rafters, as if there was something up there invisible to everyone else.
+After handing the freshly-scrubbed babe to the mother, the midwife stepped outside to settle her heart, which wobbled like the jelly she made from boiling hooves.
+The temperature outside made her shiver, when just a few hours ago she’d found it uncomfortably warm.
+There were no shrieking gulls or barking dogs, clopping horses or scraped pots.
 Just a rush of gloom that bled the town gray.
-Muttering a second prayer aloud, she spun around and returned to the mother and her newborn.
-She’d finish the job, then throw extra wood on the hearth once she was home.
+Muttering another prayer, the midwife gathered courage and spun around to return to the new mother, who would need more tending before she could go return home to her children.

-At age three, Fina’s skin was pocked and pale, like sourdough levain.
+At age three, Fina’s skin was as pocked and pale as sourdough levain.
 She did not run naked through the yard or make a racket, like most toddlers.
 Instead, she was so quiet she was easy to misplace.
 Fina’s mother would find her doing strange things - fingering the edge of an axe, sucking the bitter milk of a dandelion, staring directly at the sun.
 She’d pick Fina up and plop her in the dirt with a hand sewn doll, only to find her dangerously close to the creek, babbling to a dead eel buzzing with flies.

 Fina’s mother grew so distressed by her daughter’s prodigal suffering that one day she collapsed and died.
-Her father, angry his wife could no longer fix stew or darn his hose, punched his fists in the air with such petulance he suffered a stroke and died a day later.
+Her father, angry his wife could no longer fix stew or darn his hose, punched his fists in the air with such petulance he suffered a stroke and died an hour later.
 After the death of her parents, people visited more frequently.
 How much more could Saint Fina suffer, they wondered?
 The small house packed with visitors, Fina would lift to her elbows and whisper invocations of God’s favor upon the lives of the men and women in the room, then collapse into the wet pile of her flesh.
-Visitors felt blessed to witness the terrible suffering of this teenage girl who spoke of God’s will while spoiling in front of their very eyes!
+Visitors felt blessed to witness the terrible suffering of this teenage girl who spoke of God’s will while rotting in front of their very eyes!

 One unbearably humid day in July, still as a stone under her blanket, Fina’s eyes grew wide.
 She lifted her head and pointed at the rafters with a trembling finger.
-Garbling something that sounded like “Saint Gaylord the Grape!” she collapsed back, her head thudding against the oak table.
+Garbling something that sounded like “Saint Gaylord the Grape!” she collapsed, her head thudding against the oak table.
 Fina was dead.

-Instead, it was a miracle, Fina’s suffering.
-No one spoke about the smell, the pale mushrooms, or the inexplicable obsession that killed her.
-Instead, it was told and told again that Fina suffered like a hero under the watchful eye of our savior.
-Told and told again how church bells rang as she died with no sacristan there to pull the ropes.
-Told and told again how white violets appeared on the oak table, living proof of His Glory.
+But this is not the story that was told.
+Instead, her suffering was talked about as a miracle.
+No one spoke about the smell, the pale mushrooms, the obsession that killed her.
+Instead, it was told and told again that Fina suffered heroically under the watchful eye of her savior.
+Told and told again how church bells rang upon her death, even with no sacristan to pull the rope.

 Previous